 A microcosm of Assamese culture, Majuli represents rural idyll in Assam.
 A stronghold of the peaceful religion of neo-Vaishnavism, the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.
 Visit Auniati monastery and its eclectic museum and, in the afternoon, attend a dance performance at Kamalabari monastery.
 Later, return to the ship and cruise downstream for one or two hours.

-A day spent mostly on the river, though there will be a short visit to a tribal village by the river.
-By afternoon, you can see the Kaziranga National Park on your left – wild elephants are sometimes visible from the boat and once, memorably, a tiger.
+A day spent mostly sailing languidly along the Brahmaputra taking in the charming rural vistas, though you’ll stop for a short visit to a village by the river.
+By afternoon, Kaziranga National Park will be on your left – wild elephants are sometimes visible from the boat and once or twice, memorably, a tiger, so keep an eye out for movement on the banks.

-This morning, you will arrive at the little temple town of Vishnath, known for its fine Ahom-period temple.
-Take a walk ashore before continuing the voyage down to a delightful mooring at Silghat, with butterflies abounding in the surrounding jungle.
+This morning, you’ll arrive at the delightful temple town of Biswanath, known for its fine Ahom-period temple.
+Take a walk ashore to explore the architecture and village life with weekly markets before continuing the voyage down to a quaint mooring at Silghat, where butterflies abound in the surrounding jungle.

-Kaziranga National Park also frequently draws comparisons to the Serengeti in Africa due to the park’s abundance of wildlife and birds.
+Kaziranga National Park frequently draws comparisons to the Serengeti in Africa due to the park’s abundance of water bodies and grasslands full of wildlife, big and small and a birding paradise.
+Bird species found here include the Oriental Honey Buzzard, Black-shouldered Kite, White-tailed Eagle, Himalayan Griffon and many more.

-Cruise downstream under the seemingly endless new bridge to dock at Tezpur.
+Today, we will visit a picturesque Assam Tea plantation before cruising downstream under the seemingly endless bridge to dock at Tezpur.

 Day 10: ABN Cruise